underscoreio/underscoreio/src/html/_drafts/designing-error-handling.md

 ...
 ~~~

-When we process a `DatabaseError` we will typically use a `match` expression, and because we have used a `sealed` trait the compiler will tell us if we have forgotten to add a case.
+When we process a `DatabaseError` we will typically use a `match` expression, and because we have used a `sealed` trait the compiler will tell us if we have forgotten a case.
 This meets our second goal, of handling every error we intend to handle.

 I strongly recommend defining a separate error type for each logical subsystem.
 Defining a system wide error hierarchy quickly becomes unwieldy, and you often want to expose different information at different layers of the system.
 For example, it is useful to include authentication information if a login fails but making this information available in our HTTP service could lead to leaking confidential information if we make a programming error.